piotrwitek/typesafe-actions/README.md

 # TS Redux Actions
-> Typed Redux Action Creators for TypeScript
+> Typesafe Redux Action Creators for TypeScript

-From now on no type errors will sneak in unnoticed through your action creators!
+This lib is a part of [`react-redux-typescript`](https://github.com/piotrwitek/react-redux-typescript) library, which is a collection of valuable utilities commonly used across many TypeScript Projects.

 - Semantic Versioning
-- No external dependencies
+- No third-party dependencies
 - Output separate bundles for your specific workflow needs:
   - ES5 + CommonJS - `main`
   - ES5 + ES-Modules - `module`